lambdaclass/lambda_ethereum_consensus/docs/clients.md

 linkStyle 3 stroke:#ff0000,stroke-width:2px;
 ```

 You might notice there's a section called "validator" in there, with red arrows.
-Your node is considered a validator if it has 32 eth staked in the validator contract, which makes it capable of proposing new blocks and attesting for other proposals.
+Your node is considered a validator if it has 32 ETH staked in the validator contract, which makes it capable of proposing new blocks and attesting for other proposals.
 That is: actively participating in the protocol and getting rewards for it.

 If you're not a validator you can still participate though!
 The block diagram is the same, without the red lines (and you won't receive rewards for it).
 You can still send transactions to your local node, propagate it to others and receive updates.